LechenQian/pruning_2/README.md

 ## My implementation of **fine-grained pruning**
 ### - Evaluate the Accuracy and Model Size of a Dense Model

-To first evaluate the accuracy and model size of a relatively small neural network, I train a 5-hidden-layer CNN toy model on the MNIST dataset.
+To first evaluate the accuracy and model size of a relatively small neural network, I trained a 5-hidden-layer CNN toy model on the MNIST dataset.

     class Net(nn.Module):
     # Constructor